 One year on and they orchestrated a Euro 2012 stunt that got maximum publicity around the globe.
 It was a masterstroke of gorilla marketing when Danish striker Nicklas Bendtner showed underpants that had the bookie’s brand name emblazoned across them.
 He pulled the prank during a Group stage match in the Euro finals for his country against Portugal.
 Bentner’s national side lost the game and the Arsenal player was then banned for one match and fined €100,000.
 The incident, as well as resulting furore, was global news.
 Obviously th firm picked up the footballer’s bill, and it was a gift at the price.

-In July 2012 the betting chain garnered some more valuable publicity when it was the subject of Channel 4's Undercover Boss program where a director went back to the shop floor pretending to be an unemployed man undertaking retraining in a new industry.
+In July 2012 the betting chain garnered some more valuable publicity when it was the subject of Channel 4′s Undercover Boss program where a director went back to the shop floor pretending to be an unemployed man undertaking retraining in a new industry.
 It was not far from the truth.
-Possibly the biggest revelation to viewers was that the director's knowledge of his own industry was close to zero.
-He could not even correctly state the odds of 8/11 to a dial-a-bet telephone customer saying the punter had odds of 'eight over eleven.'
+Possibly the biggest revelation to viewers was that the director’s knowledge of his own industry was close to zero.
+He could not even correctly state the odds of 8/11 to a dial-a-bet telephone customer saying the punter had odds of ‘eight over eleven.’
 The phrase blind leading the blind came to mind.
-Strangely, at the program's 'reveal' he did not conclude that director training courses needed to be instituted.
+Strangely, at the program’s ‘reveal’ he did not conclude that director training courses needed to be instituted.
 I suppose we can forgive this ignorance as the director was one of the number crunchers chosen for his anonymity.
 As with many of these episodes, it was apparent all the staff knew what was happening (the TV cameras being the clue!) and just went along with the charade.
-Either way it did the firm no harm at all and was yet another publicity coup.
+Either way it did the Paddy Power Bookie no harm at all and was a bit of a publicity coup really.

-In March 2013 Kate Middleton, who dedicated her early years to achieving the aim of marrying one certain Prince William (she even swapped university and course to this end), was doing a walkabout with her adoring public when she appeared to let slip the gender of her impending baby, due several months later.
+In March 2013 Kate Middleton, who dedicated her early years to achieving the aim of marrying one certain Prince William (she even swapped university and course to this end.
+Dare we call her a stalker?), was doing a walkabout with her fawning public when she appeared to let slip the gender of her impending baby, due several months later.